RESPOND WISELY TO REBUKE

-The present terrible moral and spiritual decline or degeneration that stares us in the face today in our churches is primarily due to the negligence of the people God has put in position of authority in our churches to sharply and promptly but lovingly rebuke, correct and discipline us when we stray from the path of righteousness.
+The present terrible moral and spiritual decline or degeneration that stares us in the face today in our churches is primarily due to the negligence of the people God has put in the position of authority in our churches to sharply and promptly but lovingly rebuke, correct, and discipline us when we stray from the path of righteousness.

-It is unfortunate that many of the leaders we have in our churches today lack the boldness to look us straight in the eyes and rebuke us when we err or stray from the truth.
+Unfortunately, many of the leaders we have in our churches today lack the boldness to look us straight in the eyes and rebuke us when we err or stray from the truth.

-When they should rebuke us, they flatter us; when they should correct us, they cheer us up; and when they should discipline us, they promote us.
+When they should rebuke us, they flatter us; when they should correct us, they cheer us up; when they should discipline us, they promote us.

 This is the reason why many of our churches today are full of unconverted converts, hypocrites, spiritually immature or carnal believers.

-Anyone who praises, encourages or cheers you up while you are living in sin does not truly love you or care about your soul.
+Anyone who praises, encourages, or cheers you up while you are living in sin does not truly love you or care about your soul.
 However, if you fail to heed sound rebuke and correction, you don’t love yourself.

 The Scripture sternly warns against rejecting or refusing to heed correction.